overhide/remotestorage-tutorial/README.md

-Once onboarded, the [overhide US dollars ledger](https://overhide.io) will record US dollars payments through Stripe.com between your users' addresses and your onboarded address, enabling *Ledger-Based Authorizations*.
+Once onboarded, the <a target="_blank" href="https://overhide.io">overhide US dollars ledger</a> will record US dollars payments through Stripe.com between your users' addresses and your onboarded address, enabling *Ledger-Based Authorizations*.

 > For production onboarding with Ethereum simply use the same address, but with the *mainnet*.
 >
-> For the *overhide* US dollars ledger you'll need to do a full onboarding with [the production flow](https://ledger.overhide.io/onboard).
+> For the *overhide* US dollars ledger you'll need to do a full onboarding with <a target="_blank" href="https://ledger.overhide.io/onboard">the production flow</a>.

 Now we're onboarded.
 We know how these addresses factor in.
 But what about the SKU data?

 If you recall earlier, upon authorization, we retrieved data via `lucchetto.getSku(..)`.
-Before that we created a [pay2myapp-appsell](https://github.com/overhide/pay2my.app#pay2myapp-appsell-) button specifying the `sku` and `priceDollars`.
+Before that we created a <a target="_blank" href="https://github.com/overhide/pay2my.app#pay2myapp-appsell-">pay2myapp-appsell</a> button specifying the `sku` and `priceDollars`.

 How do we set this up?

-Turns out the SKUs are simply *remote-storage* stored pieces of `plain/text` data served by *Lucchetto* extended RS servers, such as  [@test.rs.overhide.io](https://test.rs.overhide.io).
+Turns out the SKUs are simply *remote-storage* stored pieces of `plain/text` data served by *Lucchetto* extended RS servers, such as  <a target="_blank" href="https://test.rs.overhide.io">@test.rs.overhide.io</a>.

-To configure them we simply need to [use a RS app](https://overhide.github.io/armadietto/lucchetto/onboard.html#).
+To configure them we simply need to <a target="_blank" href="https://overhide.github.io/armadietto/lucchetto/onboard.html#">use a RS app</a>.

 > As of this writing...
 >
-> Configure your testnet SKUs with  [@test.rs.overhide.io](https://test.rs.overhide.io)..
+> Configure your testnet SKUs with  <a target="_blank" href="https://test.rs.overhide.io">@test.rs.overhide.io</a>..
 >
-> Configure your production SKUs with  [@rs.overhide.io](https://rs.overhide.io).
+> Configure your production SKUs with  <a target="_blank" href="https://rs.overhide.io">@rs.overhide.io</a>.
 >
-> Check [the RS servers page](https://remotestorage.io/servers/) for more options, if any.
+> Check <a target="_blank" href="https://remotestorage.io/servers/">the RS servers page</a> for more options, if any.

-The [Lucchetto SKU onboard app](https://overhide.github.io/armadietto/lucchetto/onboard.html#) should be self explanatory.
+The <a target="_blank" href="https://overhide.github.io/armadietto/lucchetto/onboard.html#">Lucchetto SKU onboard app</a> should be self explanatory.
 You connect to a *Lucchetto* extended RS server such as one of the above listed.
 The connected address must match the `ethereumAddress` and the `overhideAddress`.
 If you made them different, you'll need to maintain separate RS connections to manage your SKUs.
 For sanity, likely best to keep them the same.

-In my case, I'd connect <a target="_blank" href="https://overhide.github.io/armadietto/lucchetto/onboard.html#">the app</a> to  [@test.rs.overhide.io](https://test.rs.overhide.io) with `0xd6106c445A07a6A1caF02FC8050F1FDe30d7cE8b` from my crypto wallet.
+In my case, I'd connect <a target="_blank" href="https://overhide.github.io/armadietto/lucchetto/onboard.html#">the app</a> to  <a target="_blank" href="https://test.rs.overhide.io">@test.rs.overhide.io</a> with `0xd6106c445A07a6A1caF02FC8050F1FDe30d7cE8b` from my crypto wallet.

 Once connected <a target="_blank" href="https://overhide.github.io/armadietto/lucchetto/onboard.html#">the app</a> lets you list existing SKUs, delete them, but most important, insert new ones using the "UPSERT" card.
 Simply fill in the *price*, `3` in our case ($3), the *within*, `0` in our case (indefinite), and the *SKU*, `buy-nft` in our case, all matching our button.
 Finally, set the *data*, which is the content returned from the `lucchetto.getSku(..)` call.
 For our purposes, I set  it to `The cake is a lie!`.